jinbinhu/CAPS-Mininet/readme.txt

 Before testing, you should make sure that python2, mininet including related tools, pox, wireshark, and netfilter are correctly installed.
 The topology is a leaf-spine structure with 20 senders, 20 receivers, 2 ToR switches and 20 core switches.

-1. insert the coding kernel modules (please refer to the kernel-module-readme.txt).
+1. Insert the coding kernel modules (please refer to the "kernel-module-readme.md").

-2. in the /pox, open the controller: sudo ./pox.py lab_controller_caps
+2. In the pox directory, open the controller: sudo ./pox.py lab_controller_caps

-3. in the /mininet, create the topology:
+3. In the mininet directory, create the topology:
 sudo python ./mininet-caps.py
 Note that if the mininet can not run normally, you can try the command "sudo mn -c" to clean up mininet.